Before showing you an excellent 10 round heavy bag workout, let me talk about myself to avoid my mistakes.

 Recommended: Typical heavy bag workout mistakes.

-If you are a newbie like I was read the post above and then come back here and watch the video, I would like to share it with you.
+If you are a newbie, like I was, read the post above and then come back here and watch the video, I would like to share it with you.
 This video is the perfect example of how you should train with your heavy punching bag.

-So, here is the heavy bag training video, watch it carefully, and pay attention to his advice.
+So, here is the heavy bag training video.
+Watch it carefully, and pay attention to his advice.

 10 round punching bag workout in details

 - Throwing mainly single and double jabs (jab combinations) on the head and body.
 Particularly suitable for beginners.
 Since they are easy, focus on hand speed.
+This is the warmup round.

 - Practicing Southpaw jab.
 Not just for those having Southpaw stance.
 It is always good to practice punching by using the opposite position.
-It develops your skills and body movements.
+It develops your boxing skills and body movements.
 It is also fun to challenge yourself.

 - Short combos.
 Simple punch combinations are great to warm up and prepare yourself for more complicated ones.
 Throw combos like 1-2, 1-1-2, 1-2-3, etc. Make the punch combination speedy and have fun, enjoy your training.